Wiederholen Sie, bitte!

 |heiße / ich / Maria Schmidt / . / ? / Sie / und / heißen / wie|

 |Ich heiße Maria Schmidt.
 Und wie heißen Sie?|

 Use a ruler (or a folded piece of paper) and cover up the answer you wrote it.
 Re-write the answer in your notebook or on another piece of paper--and do that multiple times.
 You're already multiple times closer to that magical 28!

 3. Download only 1 podcast.

 Oh, this totally goes against the grain, doesn't it?
-So many people get the feed for something like the Langsam gesprochene Nachrichten and proceed to listen as if it were the news in their native language.
+So many people get the feed for an authentic German podcast and proceed to listen as if it were the news in their native language.
 Prevent overwhelm and frustration by listening to just 1 podcast up to 6 or 7 times a day, day in and day out, until you can't stand it any longer.